top of page

 Tax Sale Redemption

-If you don't pay property taxes in Dallas Fort worth, your property is sold at a tax lien sale.
+If you don't pay property taxes in Dallas Fort Worth, your property is sold at a tax lien sale.
 You may have the option to redeem it within a certain time frame.
 Redemption is the process of paying the winning bidder the amount they paid for the tax lien, plus interest and fees, to regain control of your property.

 Redemption is only available for a limited time after the tax lien sale, so it's important to act quickly if you want to exercise this option.